DoubleBastionAdmin/sip-trip-phone/README.md

 License: GNU Affero General Public License Version 3

 This is the official GitHub repository of SIP Trip Phone.
 It was created to point to the <a href="https://git.doublebastion.com/sip-trip-phone/" rel="noreferrer noopener" target="_blank">repository</a> where the application is actually developed, on our server.

+You can post issues either <a href="https://github.com/DoubleBastionAdmin/sip-trip-phone/issues" rel="noreferrer noopener" target="_blank">here</a>, or <a href="https://git.doublebastion.com/sip-trip-phone/issues/develop" rel="noreferrer noopener" target="_blank">here</a>.
 You can also visit <a href="https://www.doublebastion.com/sip-trip-phone/" rel="noreferrer noopener" target="_blank">SIP Trip Phone's web page</a>.